kongkrit/dnscrypt-proxy-docker/README.md

 Secure, private DNS using dnscrypt-proxy and Docker with both DoT and DoH upstreams.

 ## Features
-- Cloudflare, Google, and Quad9 (unfiltered) via DoT/DoH
+- Cloudflare, Google, and Quad9 (no filter) DoH and DoT
-- DNSSEC validation
-- No logging, no filtering
+- DNSSEC validation, no logging, no filtering
+- Works on most platforms (x86, ARM, etc.)
+- Healthcheck with `dnsprobe`
-- Auto-updating resolver list
+- Auto-updated resolver list

 ## Quick Start